Bird fancier's lung: Signs and symptoms

 Initial symptoms of BFL include shortness of breath (dyspnea), and dry cough.
 These may be worse after sudden exertion or when exposed to temperature change, which can resemble asthma, hyperventilation syndrome or pulmonary embolism.
 Chest pain (such as a tight chest), chills, crackly chest, and fever may also occur.

 Upon re-exposure to avian proteins, sensitized individuals typically experience symptoms within 4–8 hours.
 In chronic BFL, symptoms may include anorexia, weight loss, extreme fatigue, and progressive pulmonary fibrosis.
 Pulmonary fibrosis is generally the most serious consequence of the disease, as it progressively and irreversibly diminishes the lungs' efficiency over time.
 As a result, affected individuals may have repeated chest infections and ultimately struggle to breathe.

 Complications

 Pulmonary fibrosis can get worse over time.
 This can eventually lead to respiratory failure, which can be fatal.
 Diffuse alveolar damage (DAD) can occur with acute respiratory failure.

 Cause

-BFL is caused by an immune response to inhaled allergens from birds.
+BFL is caused by an immune response to inhaled allergens from birds, which induce a type III hypersensitivity reaction through the formation of immune complexes within the lung parenchyma.
 This may be the dry dust of droppings, or feathers.
 These antigens can come from any bird.
 BFL may be caused by allergens from pigeons.
 Allergens may also come from other birds, including parakeets, cockatiels, budgerigars, parrots, turtle doves, turkeys, chickens, and other birds.
 Antigens can also be from feathers in bedding.
 People who work with birds or own many birds are at risk.
 Bird hobbyists and pet store workers may also be at risk.